stablekernel/aqueduct/source/docs/http/request_and_response.md

 ## The Request Object

-An instance of `Request` represents an HTTP request.
-They are automatically created when the application receives a request and are delivered to your application's `ApplicationChannel`.
-A `Request` is a wrapper around the Dart standard library `HttpRequest` and its values - such as headers - can be accessed through its `raw` property.
+An instance of `Request` represents an HTTP request and are automatically created when the application receives a request.
+A `Request` is a wrapper around the Dart standard library `HttpRequest` and its values - such as its URI or headers - can be accessed through its `raw` property.

 A `Request` has a `body` property.
 This property decodes the HTTP request body into Dart objects based on the request's content type.
 The mechanism to decode the body is determined by `HTTPCodecRepository`, which is covered in more detail in a later section.
 By default, decoders exist for text, JSON and form data.
 The size of a request body is limited to 10MB by default and can be changed by setting the value of `RequestBody.maxSize` during application initialization.

-A `Request` may go through many `Controller`s before it is finally responded to.
-These `Controller`s may validate or add more information to the request as it passes through.
-For example, an `Authorizer` - a subclass of `Controller` - will validate the Authorization header of a request.
-Once validated, it will add authorization info to the request - like the user for an OAuth 2.0 bearer token - and pass it to the next `Controller`.
-The next controller in the channel has access to the authorization info without having to fetch the information again.
+A `Request` is handled by one or more `Controller`s before to be responded to. `Controller`s may validate or add more information to the request, so that later controllers can use this information.
+For example, an `Authorizer` controller will validate the Authorization header of a request.
+Once validated, it will add authorization info to the request - like the authorized user ID - and pass it to the next controller.
+The next controller in the channel has access to the authorization info without having to perform another fetch.

-These additional values are added to a `Request`'s `attachments` property.
-A `Request` also has two built-in attachments, `authorization` and `path`. `authorization` contains authorization information created by an `Authorizer` and `path` has request path information created by a `Router`.
+These additional values are added to a `Request.attachments` property.
+A `Request` also has two built-in attachments, `authorization` and `path`. `authorization` contains authorization information from an `Authorizer` and `path` has request path information from a `Router`.

-`Request`s are responded to by returning an instance of `Response` from a `Controller` (see [Controllers](controller.md)).
-Controllers that don't create the eventual response can still modify that response by invoking `addResponseModifier`.
+`Request`s are responded to when a controller creates a `Response`.

 ## Response Objects and HTTP Body Encoding

-An instance of `Response` has a status code, HTTP headers and an HTTP body.
+A `Response` has a status code, HTTP headers and an HTTP body.
 There are a number of convenience constructors for `Response` for commonly used status codes.
 For example, `Response.ok` creates a 200 OK status code response.

 ```dart
 var response = new Response.ok({"key": "value"});